Captchas: Why We Need Them, How They’re Evolving, and How You Can Solve Them More Easily | Tutorial

 captcha-distorted-text

-If you’ve been around the Internet for a while, you’ll remember that for most of the 2000s, the most common captcha type was a strip of distorted text with some string of alphanumeric characters in it.
+If you’ve been around the for a while, you’ll remember that for most of the 2000s, the most common captcha type was a strip of distorted text with some string of alphanumeric characters in it.
 This is no longer a very secure form of captcha, but when Google acquired reCAPTCHA in 2009, it was still good enough to get most bots.
-Since then, Google has switched to the more secure “I am not a robot” boxes (which actually monitor behavior like mouse movement and information to check if you’re a bot) and image-recognition challenges.
+Since then, Google has switched to the more secure “I am not a robot” boxes (which actually monitor behavior like mouse movement and browser information to check if you’re a bot) and image-recognition challenges.
 Audio-based captchas are still around, though, and they are surprisingly easy to break with speech-recognition software.

 captcha-image-id